 It is always advisable to speak to your neighbour before doing any work on the boundary between your properties.
 In some cases, the title deeds to your properties may stipulate that this should be done.

 The legal title to your property should include details as to where the boundary lies, although the scale is often not sufficient to show exactly where a boundary should be on the ground.
 Often there is no plan at all, leaving both sides in the dark as to where the legal boundary might be.

-The best way to deal with this is to try and come to an agreement with your neighbour over the boundary line.
+The best way to deal with this neighbour dispute is to try and come to an agreement over the boundary line.
 If you manage to do this, then it is advisable to have a properly detailed plan drawn up by a chartered surveyor and have a legal agreement drafted that both you and your neighbours can sign.
 This can then be registered against both of your properties at HM Land Registry, hopefully avoiding any misunderstanding or disagreement in the future, particularly in the event that either property is sold and new neighbours move in.

 If you are not able to come to an agreement, then an expert property solicitor will be able to advise you on the next steps to take to establish your rights.

 Trees, hedges and other plants growing out of a neighbour’s garden can be problematic.
 As well as encroaching on your garden, they may also cause damage or block out the light.

 You are entitled to cut back any part of the tree or plant that overhangs your property.
 Nonetheless, it is advisable to ask your neighbour if they are happy for you to do this to try and keep relations cordial.
 You may only cut back as far as the boundary line and no further.

 You can’t make any charge for the work, even if you hire a professional, and you are not entitled to go into your neighbour’s garden without their permission to carry out the work.